Student FAQ's due to COVID-19 Campus Closure

 Q: How long will the closure last?
 When will we return to classes?

 A: We are following the Governors guidelines.
-Should remote learning continue through the end of the semester, we will send out campus-wide notification.
+Remote learning will continue for Summer Courses and most of the Fall courses.

 Q: If I am on academic/progress probation/disqualification, how will I register for classes?

 A: Make an appointment with a Counselor at (209) 588-5109 and they will walk you through the process.

 Q: Who do I contact in order to schedule a counseling appointment?